sampy-project/docu_sampy/guide_beginner/02_graph_beginner.md

 # How to chose and construct a square grid

-The first step in the construction of any model using Sampy is to chose the space on which the agents live.
-In the current version of Sampy, space is encoded using a graph-based approach that we now describe (note that there are other type of spaces planned for the future).
+The first step in the construction of any model using SamPy is to chose the space on which the agents live.
+In the current version of SamPy, space is encoded using a graph-based approach that we now describe (note that there are other type of spaces planned for the future).

 ## Graphs in Sampy